SeidenkiHensu/BillyTommyTeamUp/README.md

 # Project Goal Overview
 This README is a walkthrough for a deployment with minimal downtime and fast rollback capability.
-This repo and demostration will take you on how a deployment goes from Github, utilizing Github Actions, AWS Services, and finally monitoring.

-Within this repository, I will automate application deployments using infrastructure as code and a blue-green deployment strategy practice.
-This includes provisioning, deploying, switching traffic, and rolling back all while using free-tier AWS services.
+This repo and demostration will take you on how a deployment goes from Github, utilizing Github Actions, AWS Services being created and established, and finally monitoring within AWS.
+Github Actions will showcase application deployments using infrastructure as code and a blue-green deployment strategy practice.
+This includes provisioning, deploying, creating monitoring, switching traffic, and rolling back all while using free-tier AWS services.

 ## Key Features
 - ✅ **CI/CD Workflow:** Triggered by a GitHub push to `main` branch using GitHub Actions
-- ✅ **Terraform-Based Provisioning:** EC2, IAM, Security Groups
+- ✅ **Terraform-Based Provisioning:** EC2, IAM, Security Groups, Cloudwatch
-- ✅ **Blue-Green Deployment:** Switch traffic between two environments
+- ✅ **Blue-Green Deployment & Rollback:** Switch traffic between two environments with ease to revert to previous environment
 - ✅ **Zero-Downtime Rollouts:** Promote new version after testing
-- ✅ **Rollback Support:** Easily revert to previous environment
 - ✅ **Free-Tier Friendly:** Uses AWS Free Tier services only to host the application environments
 - ✅ **CloudWatch:** Dashboard monitoring and logging